Celebrate the infancy of military aircraft with this exciting addition to the popular Wings of the Great War series!

 Add a unique World War I-era fighter to your collection!
 This 1/72 scale resin display model — a replica of a Nieuport 17 flown by fighter pilot Billy Bishop, who brilliantly won 72 victories that made him the top Canadian ace of the war — features a colorful design, finely textured surfaces that simulate fabric-on-frame construction to the biplane struts and cross supports, a pilot figure, a realistic engine, realistic weaponry, fixed landing gear, authentic markings, and a display stand with an articulating mount to present your model at various in-flight angles!
 Measures approximately 3¼" long with a 5" wingspan.

-Note: Available May 2019.
+Note: Available Q1 2020.
 Reserve yours today!
 (Your card will not be charged until the item ships.)